Stan Design

 Safety Features in Scorpion Products

-Stan Design Inc. Scorpion fast lube equipment is a part of its Scorpion line of jacks.
+Stan Design’s Scorpion fast lube equipment is a part of its Scorpion line of jacks.
 These jacks, apart from the beneficial features mentioned above, are best known for their safety features.
-A hallmark of Stan Design Inc., the safety features in Scorpion products are the best and most reliable in the industry.
+A hallmark of safety features in Scorpion products are the best and most reliable in the industry.
 Besides, every innovative feature of the Scorpion fast lube equipment doubles as a security enhancement.

-The built-in three-stage locking system which is integrated with the loading and lifting mechanism of all the Stan Design Inc. jacks, including the StanJacks range, is a product of cutting-edge technology meeting usable and functional design.
+The built-in three-stage locking system which is integrated with the loading and lifting mechanism of all jacks are the product of cutting-edge technology meeting usable and functional design.
 This not only automatically engages at different height levels, but also eliminates the need for additional jack stands or chocks.
 Its durable components and sturdy build material also add to its reliability and safety of operation.

 Boasting incredible features like heavy-duty hydraulics, extended lifting height, low collapsed height, and a narrow top beam of 34.5”, this precision-crafted fast lube pit jack range is built to last and includes the following models-